-Instead of offering a bonus up front, the Discover it® – Cashback Match™ card rewards you with their Cashback Match™ intro offer: Discover will match all the cash back earned at the end of your first year, automatically.
-Note this intro offer is only for new cardmembers.
+Instead of offering a bonus up front, the Discover it® – Cashback Match™ card rewards you with their Cashback Match™ intro offer: Discover will match all the cash back earned at the end of your first year, automatically, for new cardmembers only.

 Paying loans with a credit card